msample/envoy-filter-example/inject.rst

   optional.

 include_headers
-  *(optional, array)* if triggered, these header names and values will be included as parameters to the gRPC injection request along with any present trigger headers.
+  *(optional, array)* if triggered, these header names and their values will be included in the gRPC injection request along with any present trigger headers.
 They provide information to the injection sevice in order to compute the injected header values.
 The follwoing HTTP2 pseudo-headers are available here: :path, :authority, :method.
 The :path pseudo-header includes query parameters.
 This does not support the named cookie style "cookie.foo"; instead just send the entire "cookie" header.